anubhutivyas/RL/docs/guides/troubleshooting.md

 # Troubleshoot NeMo RL

 This guide covers common issues, error messages, and solutions for NeMo RL.
-If you encounter a problem not covered here, please check the [GitHub Issues](https://github.com/your-repo/issues) or create a new one.
+If you encounter a problem not covered here, please check the [GitHub Issues](https://github.com/NVIDIA/NeMo-RL/issues) or create a new one.

-(common-errors)=
 ## Common Errors

 ### CUDA Out of Memory